 The first place finisher in an age group will earn ten points, the second place finisher in an age group will earn nine points, etc with the tenth place finisher in an age group earning one point.
 Different length events will receive a multiplier to the points earned as follows: 1 mile to 6.2 miles (10K) points earned times one, above 6.2 miles to 13.1 miles (half marathon) points earned times 2, and above 13.1 miles points earned times three. domain list In other words, a first place age group finisher in a 10K would receive ten points, a first place age group finisher in a 15K would receive twenty points, and a first place age group finisher in a marathon would receive thirty points.

-The age group for a participant will be established by the age recorded at each event that they qualify by finishing in the top ten for their age group.
-This means that participants may accumulate points in different age groups based on their age at a particular grand prix event.
+New for the 2016-2017 and future grand prix seasons, the age group for a participant will be established by the age recorded at the first grand prix event that they finish in the top ten in their age group in a particular grand prix season.

 Total Race Solutions will publish the individual points total for each qualifying participant and the complete results for each event that is part of the series at www.totalracesolutions.com.
 A participant can view their individual race history and their grand prix standing on the Total Race Solutions website.

-Commencing January 1, 2016 we will offer a new Run and See Tennessee Grand Prix program to address the distribution of awards and benefit the grand prix participants who elect to join the program.
+Commencing January 1, 2018 we will offer a new Run and See Tennessee Grand Prix program to address the distribution of awards and benefit the grand prix participants.
+Details will be published December 1 of 2017.